Defence of democracy and neutrality

 Swiss neutrality is based on international humanitarian law of the Haag Conventions of 1907, ratified by Switzerland in 1910.
 According to the treaties of Haag, a neutral country is not allowed to become a member of an international alliance and in times of peace it has to keep from engaging in legal contracts that would undermine its neutrality in case of war.
 Switzerland has a number of laws in place such as regulations for the export of weapons in order to respect the treaties of the Haag Conventions on neutrality.
 Only once was weak neutrality prescribed to Switzerland, which was at the end of the Napoleonic Wars in 1815, in order to keep the French army from regenerating and attacking from behind lines.
 Up to today, Switzerland doesn't acknowledge this treaty.

 Swiss neutrality derives from the philosophy and political system of the confederacy, as described in the beginning of this article, of maintaining complex ties, obligations and liabilities between subordinate governments of the Cantons, federal institutions and other countries, including great powers.
 In general, neutrality is considered to be an option for a nation state, if it has resources that potential enemies would want to conquer and profit from, but don't do so, because it would lead to war between those greater powers.
 In Switzerland, this is still the Alpine passage, but also the asset of having a neutral country in the middle of Europe, respected for its negotiating powers, peace-making efforts, where international organisations have set up their institutions, a country with stable democracy and safe and powerful finance and banking system, where other countries can bring in their wealth and have their pension funds managed.
-Most of this has been impaired, because the Swiss have forgotten their past.
-The former Swiss counciler of finance, Ueli Maurer has said that Switzerland seems to be suffering from dementia, the same type he experienced with a close relative.
+Alot of this has been impaired, because the Swiss have forgotten their past.
+The former Swiss counciler of finance, Ueli Maurer has said that Switzerland seems to be suffering from dementia, comparing with what he had experienced with a close relative who actually did have the medical condition of dementia and became typically aggressive in the beginning when noticing that his mental capacity was impaired.
 When I first came to Switzerland, they celebrated, probably as the only country, the beginning of World War II.
-What seemed to me and almost all of my Swiss friends to be very peculiar, I understand now.
-In the year Nazi-Germany attacked and invaded Poland, 1939, there was also the national exposition that marked solidarity of the Swiss people against fascism and totalitarianism.
+What at the seemed to me and almost all of my Swiss friends born after World War II to be very peculiar.
+I understand now.

 Armed and fortified neutrality